-The Mecklenburg Lake District consists of over 1000, largely interconnected lakes that entice you through this natural wonderland.
+The Mecklenburg Lake District consists of over 1000 largely interconnected lakes, which leads you into this natural wonderland.
 The banks of the waterways are fringed by forests, meadows and marshes.
 Nature dominates the landscape.

-Plau, Fleesensee, Kölpinsee form the Müritz Mecklenburg Upper Lakes.
-Each of these four lakes is impressive due to its majestic size.
-There are no locks and only a few bridges making it an ideal playground for houseboats and sailing.
+Plauer See, Fleesensee, Kölpinsee and Müritz form the Mecklenburg Upper Lakes.
+Each of these four lakes is impressive because of its majestic size.
+There are no locks and only a few bridges, which make this region perfect for houseboats and sailing.

-This is a lake district paradise.
-The last ice age has left here more than 300 lakes.
-Narrow, deep valley lakes, circular shallow lakes and short channels form a water sports paradise.
-In this rugged landscape often the connecting channel can only be seen once close to the area.
-The small lakes consist of two main waterways: The Müritz-Havel waterway leading from the Müritz Priepert and the Upper Havel waterway leads from Neustrelitz to Priepert for love in the forest north of Berlin.
+The last ice age left more than 300 lakes, whcih forms this area.
+Narrow, deep valley lakes, circular shallow lakes and short canals build a water sports paradise, which is unique in Europe.
+The smaller lakes consist of two main waterways: The Müritz-Havel waterway leading from the Müritz to Priepert and the Upper Havel waterway leads from Neustrelitz through Priepert to Liebenwalde in the north of Berlin.